Before you apply

 The Critical Writing Sample should be a 15-20 page paper representing the applicant's best writing, often a revised essay from an undergraduate course or part of a senior project.
 It is ideal if the paper takes up works or issues identified as areas of interest in the personal statement.

 A creative writing sample is required for the MFA application.
-Poets should send 6-10 poems; prose writers should send 10-30 pages in story or novel form.
+Poets should send 6-10 poems; prose writers should send 10-30 pages of short stories, memoir, personal essays, or a novel.

 (Non-native English speakers only) All Programs

 All non-native English speakers must demonstrate English language proficiency in one of the ways listed on the Graduate School’s Memo 8: Graduate School English Language Proficiency Requirements.